 C.4.12.1 In the case of a proposal for a new field of technical activity, the proposer shall indicate whether his/her organization is prepared to undertake the secretariat work required.

-C.4.12.2 In the case of a proposal for new work item, the proposer shall also nominate a project leader.
+C.4.12.2 In the case of a proposal for new work item, the proposer shall also nominate a Project Leader.

 Purpose and justification

-C.4.13.1 The purpose and justification of the standard to be prepared shall be made clear and the need for standardization of each aspect (such as characteristics) to be included in the standard shall be justified.
+C.4.13.1 The purpose and justification of the document to be prepared shall be made clear and the need for standardization of each aspect (such as characteristics) to be included in the document shall be justified.

 C.4.13.2 If a series of new work items is proposed the purpose and the justification of which is common, a common proposal may be drafted including all elements to be clarified and enumerating the titles and scopes of each individual item.